ScottMorse/PyMusician/README.md

 `self.name` is a name combining the root and mode name ("A major")

 ## Spelling
 This is the main purpose of the Mode class.  `self.spelling` is a list of Note objects that spell the Mode.
-However, for iteration, **iterating over a Mode instance itself** will iterate over its spelling for you, allowing you to treat the Mode itself like a list in iteration.
+However, you can **iterate over a Mode instance itself** to iterate over its spelling for you, allowing you to treat the Mode itself like a list in iteration.
 Also, **indexing the Mode instance** will index the spelling, and the **len()** of the Mode object is the length of its spelling.

 ```python
 from pymusician import Note, Mode